Nick Madrigal Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.37 team ERA ranks 18th across all MLB pitching staffs.
+- The Pirates pitching staff is 12th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Pirates surrender the second-fewest home runs in baseball (70 total, one per game).
+- Pirates pitchers combine to surrender the second-fewest home runs in baseball (72 total, one per game).

-- In his last time out on Friday, the righty tossed 4 1/3 innings against the Chicago Cubs, allowing four earned runs while surrendering eight hits.
+- The lefty's last time out came on Saturday against the Milwaukee Brewers, when he threw five innings, surrendering three earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.